 Our approach encourages self-motivation and aims to develop confidence, improve attendance, and increase wellbeing.

-Some young people need access to a higher level of social and emotional support than can be provided in the school environment, that’s why a part-time placement in our Wolverhampton centre can be extremely beneficial.
+Some young people need access to a higher level of social and emotional support, that’s why our in-school programmes and part-time placements at our Wolverhampton centre can be extremely beneficial.
 We encourage your son or daughter to reflect on the situations that they have encountered and then support them in identifying ways to positively manage challenges, and build a bright and successful future.

 Our qualified and experienced staff spend time talking to individuals and engage them through activities that spark their interest.